-We currently depend on our TouchPad and TouchStyk products and the notebook computer market for a majority of our revenue, and a downturn in these products or this market could have a more disproportionate impact on our revenue than if we were more diversified.
+We currently depend on our TouchPad and TouchStyk products, and the notebook computer market, for a significant portion of our revenue, and a downturn in these products or market could have a more disproportionate impact on our revenue than if we were more diversified.

-Historically, we derived a substantial portion of our revenue from the sale of our TouchPad and TouchStyk products for notebook computers.
-While our long-term objective is to derive revenue from multiple interface solutions for both the notebook computer market and the iAppliance and other electronic device markets, we anticipate that sales of our TouchPads and TouchStyks for notebooks will continue to represent a significant portion of our revenue, at least in the near term.
-The PC market as a whole has experienced a slowdown in growth.
-A continuing or accelerating softening in the demand in the notebook portion of the PC market or the level of our participation in that market would cause our business, financial condition, and results of operations to suffer more than they would have if we offered a more diversified line of products.
+Historically, we have derived a substantial portion of our revenue from the sale of our TouchPad and TouchStyk products for notebook computers.
+While our long-term objective is to derive revenue from multiple interface solutions for both the notebook computer market and the iAppliance and other electronic device markets, we anticipate that sales of our TouchPads and TouchStyks for notebooks will continue to represent a significant portion of our revenue.
+The PC market as a whole has experienced a slowdown in the rate of growth.
+A continued or accelerated softening in the demand in the notebook portion of the PC market or the level of our participation in that market would cause our business, financial condition, and results of operations to suffer more than they would have if we offered a more diversified line of products.

-We cannot assure you that our interface solutions for portable digital music players will continue to expand or that our interface business for other iAppliances and electronic devices will be successful.
+We cannot assure you that sales of our interface solutions for portable digital music players will continue at existing levels or expand or that our interface business for other iAppliances and electronic devices will be successful.

-We cannot assure you that our interface solutions for portable digital music players will continue to expand.
+We cannot assure you that sales of our interface solutions for portable digital music players will continue at existing levels or expand or that our interface business for other iAppliances and electronic devices will be successful.
+These markets, primarily portable digital music players, accounted for approximately 41% of our net revenue in fiscal 2005, up from 16% and 7% in fiscal 2004 and 2003, respectively.
 Any downturn in this business would adversely affect our operating results.
 In addition, our interface business for other iAppliances and electronic devices faces many uncertainties.
 Our inability to address these uncertainties successfully and to become a leading supplier of interfaces to these other markets would result in a slower growth rate than we currently anticipate.
 We do not know whether our user interface solutions for these other markets will gain market acceptance or will ever result in a substantial portion of our revenue on a consistent basis.
 The failure to succeed in these other markets would result in no return on the substantial investments we have made to date and plan to make in the future to penetrate these markets.

-Various target markets for our interfaces, such as those for PDAs, smart phones, smart handheld devices, web terminals, Internet appliances, and interactive games and toys, are uncertain, may develop slower than anticipated, or could utilize competing technologies.
+Various target markets for our interfaces, such as those for PDAs, smart phones, smart handheld devices, Internet appliances, and interactive games and toys, are uncertain, may develop slower than anticipated, or could utilize competing technologies.
 The market for certain of these products depends in part upon the development and deployment of wireless and other technologies, which may or may not address the needs of users of these new products.

-Our ability to generate significant revenue from the iAppliance and other electronic device markets other than portable digital music players will depend on various factors, including the following:
+Our ability to generate significant revenue from the iAppliance and other electronic device markets will depend on various factors, including the following:

-- · the development and growth of these markets; - the ability of our technologies and product solutions to address the needs of these markets, the requirements of OEMs, and the preferences of end users: and - our ability to provide OEMs with interface solutions that provide advantages in terms of size, power consumption, reliability, durability, performance, and value-added features compared to alternative solutions.
+- the development and growth of these markets; - the ability of our technologies and product solutions to address the needs of these markets, the requirements of OEMs, and the preferences of end users; and - our ability to provide OEMs with interface solutions that provide advantages in terms of size, power consumption, reliability, durability, performance, and value-added features compared to alternative solutions.